-The 2026 football World Cup will be held across USA, Mexico and Canada between 11th June and 19th July 2026.
+The 2026 football World Cup will be held across the USA, Mexico and Canada between 11th June and 19th July 2026.

 This is the first expanded tournament with 48 teams taking part—an increase from the limit of 32 nations which has been in force since 1998.